xpack/web-jekyll/pages/dev-tools/cmake/install.md

 ### Test

-To check if CMake starts, use something like:
+To check if the manually installed CMake starts, use something like:

 ```console
 $ ~/opt/xPacks/cmake/xpack-cmake-3.18.3-1/bin/cmake --version